project-error/projecterror.dev/docs/npwd/start/GetStarted.md

 #NPWD
-setr SCREENSHOT_BASIC_TOKEN YOUR_IMGUR_TOKEN # Don't forget to set the token here. ensure new-phone-who-dis ensure screenshot-basic
+setr SCREENSHOT_BASIC_TOKEN YOUR_IMGUR_TOKEN # Don't forget to set the token here. ensure npwd ensure screenshot-basic

 #All other resources you might have
 ```
 ## Development Iteration Cycle
 - You must rebuild the resource following any changes by doing `yarn build` in the `resources` and `phone` folder.
-- If iteration on UI changes, run the project with `yarn watch` which will monitor the JavaScript project and rebuild when you make code changes and then do `ensure new-phone-who-dis` after making your change.
+- If iteration on UI changes, run the project with `yarn watch` which will monitor the JavaScript project and rebuild when you make code changes and then do `ensure npwd` after making your change.
 - Avoid commiting `index.html` as the development version overrides the production version.

 ## Configuration

-This resource is highly configurable through the [config.json](https://github.com/project-error/new-phone-who-dis/blob/master/config.json).
+This resource is highly configurable through the [config.json](https://github.com/project-error/npwd/blob/master/config.json).
 This JSON file holds configuration for the phone itself, for the apps running on it and peripheral information.

 Below is the list of current configuration options **(WIP)**: